Part 1 · Methodology series · 6 min read

 What's next

 The rest of the series unpacks the other disciplines that travel with the panel.
 The five-minute audit step that prevents months of no-op work.
-The bug class that unit tests cannot see by construction.
+The bug class that unit tests structurally overlook.
 The three-tier accounting we use to make our trusted assumptions explicit.
 A retrospective on how the disciplines, applied together, compressed our team's design estimates by an order of magnitude across multiple stages.
 Each will arrive in this series.